mcaceresb/stata-gtools/docs/index.md

   be double.
 All sums are double. `group` creates a `long` or a `double`.
 And so on. `egen` will default to the system type, which could cause a loss of precision on some functions.
+- For internally supported functions, you can specify a varlist as the source, not just a single variable.
+Observations will be pooled by row in that case.
 - While `gegen` is much faster for `tag`, `group`, and summary stats, most egen function are not implemented internally, meaning for arbitrary `gegen` calls this is a wrapper for hashsort and egen.
-- You can specify a varlist as the source, not just a single variable.
-Observations will be pooled by row in that case.

 Differences from `levelsof`

+- The user can specify a number format.
 - It can take a `varlist` and not just a `varname`; in that case it prints all unique combinations of the varlist.
 The user can specify column and row separators.